-Winter in Alberta can be a little stale, but we have rounded up some road-trip-worthy things to do and see this winter across the province.
+Winter in Alberta can be a little tough with bitter cold snaps and heavy snowfalls, but we have rounded up some road-trip-worthy things to do and see this winter across the province.

 From frozen waterfalls to ice walks and a picturesque main street in a town in central Alberta, hit the road and explore your province this winter.

 A town in central Alberta is leaning into the spirit of winter with a massive skating rink that lights up at night and 300,000 Christmas lights to marvel at.
-The Winter Village in Sylvan Lake is lit up nightly from now until March, with activities that include skating, ice fishing, tobogganing, and more.
+The Winter Village in Sylvan Lake is lit up nightly when it’s up and running, with activities that include skating, ice fishing, tobogganing, and more.

 Where: Sylvan Lake, Alberta